 …the rules and regulations around taking Rupees into India 2021.

-I was looking for a simple answer to the question: As an NRI, how much cash in Indian rupees can I take to India from the UK?
+I was looking for a simple answer to the question: As an NRI, how much cash in Indian rupees can I carry to India from the UK?

-And while I was at it, I also wanted to find out the exact requirements for taking Rupees out of India – how much currency in Indian Rupees can I take out!
+And while I was at it, I also wanted to find out the exact requirements for taking Rupees out of India – how much currency in Indian Rupees can I take carry out of India!

 Every country has different rules about how much currency can you bring in or take out when you travel abroad.